mmonj/class-notes/docs/CSCI 370 - Software Engineering/documents/lecture-18.md

-# CSCI 370 Lecture 18: Use Case, Sequence, and State Diagrams in UML
+# CSCI 370 Lec 18: Use Case, Sequence, and State Diagrams in UML

 <small>Thursday, April 24</small>